neoforged/.github/primers/1.21.2/index.md

 However, how does a recipe understand what should be displayed in a recipe book?
 This falls under two new static registries: the `RecipeDisplay` and the `SlotDisplay`.

 The `SlotDisplay` represents what displays in a single slot within a recipe.
-The display only has one method (ignoring types): `resolve`. `resolve` takes in the `$ResolutionContext` holding the registry data and the `$ResolutionOutput` which accepts the stacks that will be displayed in this slot. `SlotDisplay` also has a lot of helper implementations, such as `$Composite` that takes in a list of displays or `$ItemStackSlotDisplay` that takes in the stack to display.
+The display only has one method (ignoring types): `resolve`. `resolve` takes in the `ContextMap` holding the data and the `DisplayContentsFactory` which accepts the stacks and remainders that will be displayed in this slot. `SlotDisplay` also has a lot of helper implementations, such as `$Composite` that takes in a list of displays or `$ItemStackSlotDisplay` that takes in the stack to display.
 The display is registered by its `$Type`, which takes in the map codec and stream codec.

 The slot also has methods to get for the associated stacks that can be displayed via `resolveForStacks` and `resolveForFirstStack`.